Dance

 Students will study….
 The basic elements of dance (RADS) to give them the core principles to be successful through the KS3 curriculum.

 Students will study….
-Charlie Chaplin and how characterisation can be shown through the use of gestures.
+The elements of dance through the topic of superheros and how characterisation can be shown through the use of gestures.

 Students will study….
 The Bogey Man and how it can be used as a stimulus for dance.